 Middle and Upper School

 In Middle and Upper School, integrated learning teams, consisting of the learning specialist, school counselor, divisional leadership and school nurse, meet regularly to review students and to plan for targeted support, as needed.
-The Middle School learning specialist conducts study skills workshops with all sixth graders and with new students, as well as targeted one-on-one and small-group support.
+The Middle School learning specialist teaches a year-long study skills class to all sixth graders, as well as provides targeted one-on-one and small-group study skills to support all MS students.
 The Upper School learning specialist works with all ninth graders in a similar fashion.

 The school learning specialists, counselors, and nurses work with teachers and parents to provide support for academic, social and health needs.
 Middle and Upper School students can also rely on faculty advisors for help with academic or social issues.
-In Middle School, the homeroom teacher serves as the student’s advisor; in Upper School students are assigned an advisor for ninth and tenth grade and participate in choosing their advisor for eleventh and twelfth grade.
+In Middle School, students are assigned an advisor each year; in Upper School students are assigned an advisor for ninth and tenth grade and participate in choosing their advisor for eleventh and twelfth grade.

 Writing and Math Centers